Platelet Rich Plasma (PRP), Pasadena, CA

 Are there any contraindications to PRP?

 There are very few contraindications.
 Obviously, patient’s with bleeding disorders or hematologic diseases may not qualify for this in-office procedure.
 Check with Drs.
-Elias, Stephens or Jun to determine if PRP is right for you.
+Elias, Jun, Stephens or Verratti to determine if PRP is right for you.